 Researchers in the field can focus on anything from microscopic organelles in cell physiology up to more cumbersome topics, such as ecophysiology, which looks at whole organisms and how they adapt to environments.

 The most relevant arm of physiological research to Medical News Today is applied human physiology; this field investigates biological systems at the level of the cell, organ, system, anatomy, organism, and everywhere in between.

 In this article, we will visit some of the subsections of physiology, developing a brief overview of the huge subject that is physiology.
 Firstly, though, a highly abbreviated history of physiology.

 Hippocrates is considered by many to be the "father of medicine."

-Hippocrates coined the theory of the four humors, stating that the body contains four distinct bodily fluids: black bile, phlegm, blood and yellow bile.
-Any disturbance in their ratios, the theory goes, causes ill health.
+Hippocrates coined the theory of the four humors, stating that the body contains four distinct bodily fluids: black bile, phlegm, blood, and yellow bile.
+Any disturbance in their ratios, as the theory goes, causes ill health.

 Harvey was the first to describe systemic circulation and blood's journey through the brain and body, propelled by the heart.